charklie/rsftch/README.md

 ![image](https://github.com/user-attachments/assets/6e9ef28a-d9b1-40af-ab44-fbab9716b250)

 # Update
-I've sadly decided to stop working on `rsftch`, and switching my attention to my other system information fetch written in V ([vitty](https://github.com/charklie/vitty)).
+I've sadly decided to stop working on `rsftch`, and switching my attention to other projects.
 Of course, any pull requests will be accepted and issues fixed, but I myself won't be adding any new features.

 ### ASCII supported distributions
 - Arch Linux